oracle-samples/oracle-timesten-samples/languages/README.md

 # TimesTen Open Source Languages Samples

 This folder contains open source language samples for application developers using Oracle TimesTen In-Memory Database.
 Java/JDBC samples are maintained separately in the QuickStart tree at [quickstart/sample_code/jdbc](../quickstart/sample_code/jdbc).
 The Python and Node.js directories now also include AI response cache, chat/session memory, and feature store samples that show TimesTen as the primary store for active AI state.
+The Python and Node.js directories also include a real-time payment authorization sample for low-latency financial decisioning.

 ## Start here by use case